angelok1/chicago-inspections-dse/readme.md

 ## Data

-In this projecgt, I used publicly available datasets of about 130,000 food inspections, business license, crime, and sanitation code 311 complaints data from Chicago’s open data portal as well as daily climate data from the National Centers for Environmental Information (NCEI).
+In this project, I used publicly available datasets of about 130,000 food inspections, business license, crime, and sanitation code (311) complaint data from Chicago’s open data portal as well as daily climate data from the National Centers for Environmental Information (NCEI).

 Some aggregated features including proportion of past inspections failed, days since last inspection, most recent inspection outcome, and three/five-day rolling average of max temperatures were considered.
 Crime, weather and sanitation data were mapped to inspections by “clustering” them in proximity.